Lady Margaret Beaufort: Early years

 Margaret was married to Suffolk's son, John de la Pole.
 The wedding may have been held between 28 January and 7 February 1444, when she was perhaps a year old but certainly no more than three.
 However, there is more evidence to suggest they were married in January 1450, after Suffolk had been arrested and was looking to secure his son's future by betrothing him to a conveniently wealthy ward whose children could be potential claimants to the throne.
 Papal dispensation was granted on 18 August 1450, necessary because the spouses were closely related (Lady Margaret and de la Pole being the great-grandchildren of two sisters, Katherine Swynford and Philippa Chaucer, respectively), and this concurs with the later date of marriage.
-Three years later, her marriage to de la Pole was dissolved, and King Henry VI granted Margaret's wardship to his own half-brothers, Jasper and Edmund Tudor.
+Three years later, her marriage to de la Pole was annulled, and King Henry VI granted Margaret's wardship to his own half-brothers, Jasper and Edmund Tudor.

 Margaret never recognised the marriage to de la Pole.
 In her will, made in 1472, Margaret refers to Edmund Tudor as her first husband.
 Under canon law, Margaret was not bound by her first marriage contract as she was entered into the marriage before reaching the age of 12.

 Even before the annulment of her first marriage, Henry VI chose Margaret as a bride for his half-brother, Edmund Tudor, 1st Earl of Richmond.
 This was likely to strengthen Edmund's claim to the throne should Henry be forced to designate Edmund his heir; the king was then without child or legitimate siblings.
 Edmund was the eldest son of the king's mother, Catherine of Valois, by Owen Tudor.

 At nine years of age, Margaret was required to assent formally to the marriage.
 Later, she claimed she was divinely guided to do so.

 At the age of 12, Margaret married Edmund Tudor, who was 12 years her senior, on 1 November 1455.
 The Wars of the Roses had just broken out.
 Edmund, a Lancastrian, was taken prisoner by Yorkist forces less than a year later.
 He died of the plague in captivity at Carmarthen on 3 November 1456, leaving a 13-year-old widow who was pregnant with their child.

 The Countess always respected the name and memory of Edmund as the father of her only child.
 In 1472, 16 years after his death, Margaret specified in her will that she wanted to be buried alongside Edmund, even though she had enjoyed a long, stable and close marriage with her third husband, who had died in 1471.